 Realize that insurance coverage does not control what is required to manage your spinal pain - leg pain, arm pain, neck pain or low back pain.
 You and the staff at Capitol Spine & Rehabilitation must determine what chiropractic care is right to relieve your symptom and regulate the pain.
 If your insurance says it will only pay for 12 visits and your spinal condition demands that you be seen daily or a couple times a week until your pain is relieved, you will have to determine what is best for your health.

-Know that Capitol Spine & Rehabilitation wants to work with you and your insurance/financial circumstance to the advantage of your health and pain-free quality of life.
+Know that Capitol Spine & Rehabilitation wants to work with you and your insurance/financial situation to the advantage of your health and pain-free quality of life.
 Just ask.

 "This information and website content is not intended to diagnose, guarantee results, or recommend specific treatment or activity.
 It is designed to educate and inform only.
 Please consult your physician for a thorough examination leading to a diagnosis and well-planned treatment strategy.
 See more details on the DISCLAIMER